elizavetasemenova/elizavetasemenova.github.io/_posts/2017-08-15-ICDF-in-Cpp-and-R.md

 <b>sh compileICDF.sh</b>

-Which other obstacles are awaiting the enterprise of translating the Gillespie algorithm into C++?
+Which other obstacles are awaiting on the path of translating the Gillespie algorithm into C++?
 Stay tuned and I will keep you posted!

 <script src="https://gist.github.com/elizavetasemenova/37209f64e57e9bc8260d3321a9831050.js"></script>